chenjuneking/quill-image-drop-and-paste/README.md

 This module was forked from [quill-image-drop-module]: https://www.npmjs.com/package/quill-image-drop-module <br>
 The only difference was that we could choose how to handle the image we just dropped or pasted, without inserting a base64 url image into the editor directly. <br>
-For example, a base64 string was too large, if we saved it into the database, it could easilly out of the size for the column, the best practice was to save the image on our server and returned the image's url, and finally we inserted the image with the returned url into the editor. <br>
+For example, a base64 string was too large, if we saved it into the database, it could easilly out of the size of the column, the best practice was to save the image on our server and returned the image's url, and finally we inserted the image with the returned url into the editor. <br>

 ## Install
 ```bash